 Course coordinator: Prof. Enrica Tira, email@example.com

-Bachelor and Master Courses catalogue ⇒ (in the page that opens select “Mathematics, Physics and Natural Sciences” and then “Experimental and Applied Biology” in the drop-down menu)
+Bachelor and Master Courses catalogue ⇒ (in the page that opens select “Mathematics, Physics and Natural Sciences” in the Area drop down menu and then “Experimental and Applied Biology” in Course one)

 Catalogue of individual course units ⇒